Mountain Skills Week

 £395 per person

-Learn the basic mountain skills of navigation, scrambling and remote camping in this 1 week fun packed course as a foundation for a lifetime of action packed and inspiring adventures.
+Learn the fundamental skills of moving over hills and mountains in this 1 week fun packed course.
+Its essentially a foundation for a lifetime of action packed and inspiring adventures in the hills.

-We start with some basic navigation and mountain skills before learning the basics of scrambling on a classic mountain scramble and finally bring it all together with a two day expedition involving an overnight stay in a remote location.
+We start with some basic navigation and mountain skills in the Peak District before learning the basics of scrambling on some classic mountain scrambles in North Wales.

 On successful completion of the course you can choose to receive the Mountain Training Hill Skills, Mountain Training Mountain Skills and NNAS Silver navigation awards.